developery-nl/Bulwark-Cryptopia-sell-bot/README.md

 # Specify your Cryptopia deposit address
 bwkaddress_to: bHMSWiV9jr2UszXKsenvfPuLFoF70Dummy

+# In case you want to use the bot to transfer coins from wallet to Cryptopia, set to true
+# when you want to use the bot only to sell orders at regular intervals, set to false
+transfer_mode: true

 # Specify the amount (float) to be transferred from your Bulwark wallet address to Cryptopia at <transfer_interval>
 # notice: minimum requirement to place a sell order on Cryptopia is coin value of at least 0.005 btc , thus about 5 bwk
+transfer_amount: 20.1

+# Specify the amount (float) to be used as order size
+# notice: in case your Cryptopia balance is not enough no order will be placed.
+For anonomity a random correction +/-10% is applied on order size
-transfer_amount: 5.1
+order_amount: 5.1

 # Specify the interval time in minutes (integer) to check your balance on Cryptopia and initiate a sell order.
 # A value of 60 means once per hour
-# In case sufficient balance is available on Cryptopia, a sell order will be created with size <transfer_amount>
+# In case sufficient balance is available on Cryptopia, a sell order will be created with size <order_amount>
 order_interval : 60

 # Specify the interval time in minutes (integer) to make transfers from wallet to Cryptopia.
 A value of 1440 means once a day